Loudbooks/Loudbook-Guides/docs/creating-a-server/selfhosting/fabric.md

 - A computer that will be on when you or your friends want to play
 - A good internet connection
 - A basic understanding of networking
-- At least 5GB of RAM free at all times
+- At least 5GB or more of RAM free at all times

 ## Steps
 1. Download the server software from the [official website](https://fabricmc.net/use/server/).